mkohler/cython_swig/README.rst

 .. class:: handout

-    Okay, here we have something that looks just like our C header file, but without braces or semi-colons.
+    To create the Cython interface, or pxd file, we add declarations for our struct and function, but without braces or semi-colons.

 adder.pyx: pair_add()
 =====================